 Who is it for?
 This stand-alone course is ideal to combine with our AAT Foundation Certificate in Bookkeeping course or if you just want to pick up the basic skills to use computerised accounting software to process your business transactions.
 This course is also ideal for self-employed professionals or small business owners to process your business transactions.

-You can start this course immediately (learn at your own pace and convenience with full tutor support from us), or you can register for one of our upcoming live online tutor-led classes.
+Study Method: You can start this course immediately via Distance Learning (learn at your own pace and convenience with full tutor support from us).
 See below for fees and other details.

-This course is fully accredited by the Association of Accounting Technicians (AAT).
-Overseas learners are welcome.
+Accredition: This course is fully accredited by the Association of Accounting Technicians (AAT).
 AAT’s qualifications are recognised internationally by employers and other professional accounting bodies such as ACCA, ICAEW, CIMA, etc.

-Fees: £190 (Distance Learning); £275 (Live Online Learning).
-Fees include study material (around two books & access to Sage Accounting software - Sage 50 or Sage Business Cloud - for a limited period; see details ) and dedicated tutor support for 3 months via email/text/WhatsApp/phone/online meetings.
+Course Fees: £190 Fees include study material (around two books & access to Sage Accounting software - Sage 50 or Sage Business Cloud - for a limited period; see details ) and dedicated tutor support for 3 months via email/text/WhatsApp/phone/online meetings.
 Fees DO NOT include AAT membership fees and AAT assessment fees (see details ).
 Interest free payment plan available.

 14 days "No Quibbles, Money Back" assurance (see details ).